Denisa Qori McDonald

 Representation Learning for Sparse Textile Sensing

-Developed machine learning methods for touch localization and gesture recognition from minimally wired knitted sensors, showing how robust representations and temporal models can recover human intent under hardware, physical, and interaction constraints.
+Developed machine learning methods for touch localization and gesture recognition from minimally wired knitted sensors, showing how stable representations and temporal models can recover human intent under hardware, physical, and interaction constraints.

 Computational Modeling of Naturalistic Social Behavior

-Built interpretable temporal representations of head movement and social behavior in face-to-face interaction, enabling quantitative modeling of clinically relevant behavioral structure in ecologically valid settings.
+Built interpretable temporal representations of head movement and social behavior in face-to-face interaction, enabling quantitative modeling of clinically relevant behavioral signals in ecologically valid settings.

 Physiological Time-Series Modeling

-Developed early machine learning pipelines for physiological signals, including fNIRS, establishing foundations in signal representation, temporal structure, and robust analysis of noisy human-generated data.
+Developed early machine learning pipelines for physiological signals, including fNIRS, establishing foundations in signal representation, temporal modeling, and sound analysis of noisy human-generated data.

 Let’s connect